 There are many reasons to create a cultural hub in your community, but always remember that it is your community—a unique collective of people and shared sense of place that is specific to your geographic locale.
 The success of the cultural hub is intimately linked to your understanding of how the community operates as well as what it needs and wants from a cultural space.
 This is true for both permanent and/or long-term establishments and pop-up and/or short-term cultural hubs, such as spaces created specifically for the Culture Days weekend.

 Outline your goals

-Whether you want to increase economic event and community vibrancy or build inclusive community partnerships, it is important to determine your goals, intended impacts, and outcomes from the beginning.
+Whether you want to increase economic, event, and community vibrancy or build inclusive community partnerships, it’s important to determine your goals, intended impacts, and outcomes from the beginning.
 These goals will serve as the foundation for the creation of your cultural hub, and provide structure for your team and community partners.

 Build creative partnerships

 Creating a cultural hub can be a lot of work!
 It is paramount to build a stellar team of dedicated individuals and creative partnerships.
 Diversify your team and highlight each other’s strengths: determine who’s the best coordinator, communicator, and who has the tenacious spirit to keep the momentum going.
 Including a team member with strong ties to the local community and a conciliator will help to ensure effective public outreach and successfully mediate any issues that may arise.
 Once you’ve gathered your team, be sure to follow these keys to cooperation:

 - Make others look good